animesh698/DL1_Medical_Trial_Model/README.md

 Confusion matrix to represent output.

 ## RUN:
-Run the file keras_1.py in your tensorflow environment.
+Change the paths in the keras_1.py file and run it in your tensorflow environment.

 ## OUTPUT: